Carlos Smith (politician)

-Carlos Guillermo Smith (born December 31, 1980) is an American community activist, lobbyist, and politician.
-A Democrat, he served as a member of the Florida House of Representatives from District 49, which covered the University of Central Florida area.
+Carlos Guillermo Smith (born December 31, 1980) is an American lobbyist and politician who has been a member of the Florida Senate from the 17th district since 2024, covering much of Orange County east of I-4.
+A member of the Democratic Party, he served in the Florida House of Representatives from 2016 to 2022.

-A native of Fort Lauderdale, Smith is the first openly LGBT Latin person elected to the Florida Legislature.
+A native of Fort Lauderdale, Smith is the first openly LGBTQ+ Latino elected to the Florida Legislature.